ok-Alice/pallet-rent/pallets/rent/README.md

 - Asset Minting: The process of creating a new non-fungible asset.
 - Asset Renting: The process of renting a non-fungible asset.
 - Asset Partial Ownership: The process of enabling partial ownership of a non-fungible asset ot a lessee.
-- Asset Destruction: The process of destroying a non-fungible asset.
+- Asset Burning: The process of burning a non-fungible asset.
 - Lessor: The account that owns a non-fungible asset and allows it to be rented.
 - Lessee: The account that rents a non-fungible asset.